Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Introduction

-Costello found that for the simplest possible choice of measure, holomorphic Chern-Simons theory is equivalent to a 4d WZW-model on Euclidean space-time $\E^4$.
-The classical equation of motion of this theory is Yang's equation -- a particular formulation of the ASDYM equations.
+Costello claims that for the simplest possible choice of measure, HCS is equivalent to a 4d Wess-Zumino-Witten model (\WZWt{4}) on Euclidean space-time $\E^4$.
+The classical equation of motion of this theory is Yang's equation - a particular formulation of the ASDYM equations.
 We will find that different choices of measure lead to a range of actions on space-time many of which, but not all, have equations of motion equivalent to the ASDYM equations.
 We will refer to 4d theories obtained in this way as integrable, since it is manifest from the twistor description that they can be understood in terms of holomorphic bundles over twistor space.
 All of the actions we obtain break Lorentz invariance.\\

-We will also understand the link between symmetry reduction and 4d Chern-Simons theory.
+We will also understand the link between symmetry reduction and \CSt{4}.
 Quotienting $\E^4$ by a 2-dimensional group of translations turns our 4d integrable theory into a 2d integrable theory.
-On the other hand, lifting the generator of this symmetry to twistor space, and quotienting there gives 4d Chern-Simons theory.
-The process of quotienting introduces disorder defects into the 4d Chern-Simons theory, and the corresponding 2d integrable theory will be the same as that obtained by directly quotienting on space-time.
-This framework is illustrated in the diagram below:
+On the other hand, lifting the generator of this symmetry to twistor space, and quotienting there gives \CSt{4}.
+The process of quotienting introduces disorder defects into \CSt{4}, and the corresponding 2d integrable theory will be the same as that obtained by directly quotienting on space-time.
+This framework is illustrated in figure \ref{fig:cdintro}.

 This paper is organised as follows.
 In section \ref{sec:sec2} we review the necessary background from Costello's talk, and work through the steps appearing in the above diagram explicitly in the simplest possible example.\\